deconlabs/TradingZoo-Dynamic-fee-simulation/README.md

     Stores the environment where fee different fee mechanisms applied

 # Simulation Method
- 1. Train RL agents using [trading gym](https://github.com/Yvictor/TradingGym/).
+ 1. **Train RL agents** using [trading gym](https://github.com/Yvictor/TradingGym/).

- 2. Transfer agents to different environments where different fee mechanism is applied.
+ 2. **Transfer agents** to different environments where different fee mechanism is applied.
  Agents will trained again for 500 episodes more to adapt to each environment.
 Also, differentiate agents by varying risk_aversion ratio so that some agents prefer risk while others not.

- 3. Observe how agents behave in each environment.
+ 3. **Observe** how agents behave in each environment.
 Especially watch the total_volume and total_fee from each environment.
 Derive insights from the observation what characteristics of fee mechanism makes the difference.

 # Future Plan
 Provide environment where Limit order available -> lagged matching available to reflect more realistic trading environment

 # Adopted Fee mechanisms (Could be added more)
-1. With no fee
+1. No fee
-2. 0.1% on every Purchase
-3. Elastic fee depending on the trading volume contemporary( Fee increases when trading volume is high and vice versa)
-4. Min(10$, 0.1% * purchase amount)
+2. fee = 0.003 (0.3%)
+3. fee = 0.005 (0.5%)
+4. Bollinger band bound Environment
+5. RSI bound Environment
+6. MACD bound Environment
+7. Stochastic slow bound Environment

 # Used Algorithms for trading agents